damusss/mili/guide/icon.md

 -   `svg_size`: the size that the surfaces loaded from svgs (including google ones) will have. higher values will have an higher resolution.
 -   `google_cache`: wether to save the downloaded google icons to the path for faster next loads or not.
 -   `file_type`: the extension type of file icons (defaults/recommended is png) excluding svgs.
+-   `iconify_default_set`: the default icon set to use for iconify icons.
+Defaults to `material-symbols`.
+-   `iconify_cache`: wether to save the downloaded iconify icons to the path for faster next loads or not.

 ## File Icons